History of thanksgiving

 In Massachusetts, there were high school football rivalries taking root.
 Steaming from games played at Thanksgiving.

-During the 1890s and to this day football has became quite the staple of thanksgiving and because of this slowly won over the long resisted southern states.
+During the 1890s and to this day football has become quite the staple of thanksgiving and because of this slowly won over the long resisted southern states.

 By the start of the 20th century (1901), people of New York roaming the streets dressed in mask merry-making turned into ragamuffin parades